-Running Vuser as a thread mode can accommodate more Vusers count than Running Vuser as a process mode.
+Running Vuser as a thread mode can accommodate more Vuser count than Running Vuser as a process mode.

 Number of Processes:

 Running Vusers as a thread initiates only 1 process i.e. mdrv.exe for all the threads.
-On the other hand, Running Vusers as a process launches individual process for each thread.
+On the other hand, Running Vusers as a process launches individual processes for each thread.

 Example: If 10 Vusers are running as a thread then there will be only 1 mdrv.exe process in the task manager whereas you can see 10 different mdrv.exe processes while running the test with Run Vuser as a process mode.

 On killing the mdrv.exe process, all the threads will stop and exit the test in Run Vuser as threads mode whereas in Run Vuser as a process, only the associated thread will stop and exit the test on killing a particular mdrv.exe process.

 - A generic statement is Run Vuser as a thread is used for web-based applications whereas Run Vuser as a process is used for client-based applications testing.